-Please note that all competitors wanting to participate in any National, Regional and Club Championship or National Challenge must be in possession of the appropriate Motorsport South Africa Drag Racing Competition License.
+Please note that all competitors wanting to participate in any, Regional and Club Championship must be in possession of the appropriate and valid Motorsport South Africa Drag Racing Competition License.

-C. Each venue hosting events for National, Regional and Club Championships must have timing equipment suitable for 1/8 mile and 1⁄4 mile racing in order for these categories to work.
+C. Each venue hosting events for, Regional and Club Championships must have timing equipment suitable for 1/8 mile and 1⁄4 mile racing in order for these categories to work.
 It is optional for the venue to have timing equipment capable timing handicap style racing.